LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 CDA documents comprise two parts: the CDA header that presents metadata on the document such as sending institution, patient name, and type and date of document; and the CDA body that contains the specific information (e.g., the lab result).
 The following example (adapted from [10]) shows a very simplified extract of an XML-based lab result message from the CDA body.
 The elements specify the type of observation (glucose 12 h fasting), the time of the observation (February 15, 2021, 7.30 a.m.), and the status (the observation is completed).
 The value for the actual result is shown in the value element (182 mg/dL), and the data type is PQ = physical quantity.
-The glucose lab value is also given in coded form (1554–5), which is a code from the LOINC system (“LN,” Sect.
+The glucose lab value is also given in coded form (1554–5), which is a code from the LOINC system ("LN," Sect.
 3.7.2.10).
 Using LOINC codes supports semantic interoperability.
-LOINC is uniquely identified by the LOINC Object Identifier (OID) (“2.16.840.1.113883.6.1”).
+LOINC is uniquely identified by the LOINC Object Identifier (OID) ("2.16.840.1.113883.6.1").
 All relevant terminology systems in health care possess a unique OID which allows application systems to exchange the information which terminology systems is being used.

 ```
 <observationEvent>